TrymArve/TrymArve/README.md

 - 👋 Hi, I’m @TrymArve
-- 👀 I’m interested in robotics, mechatronics, egineering and more similar stuff
+- 👀 I’m interested in robotics, mechatronics, egineering, cybernetics, mathematics and more similar stuff
-- 🌱 I’m currently learning Cybernetics and Robotics
+- 🌱 I’m currently studying Cybernetics and Robotics
 - 💞️ I’m looking to collaborate on nothing atm
-- 📫 How to reach me
+- 📫 How to reach me: send a message

 <!---
 TrymArve/TrymArve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.